NexPlayer/Unity-SDK/advanced/closed-captions.md

 Optionally, NexPlayer™ allows sending headers within the license server request, in case they are needed to get the license key(s).
 It takes two string arrays, the first one contains the keys and the second the values.
 Both arrays must have the same size and key in position (i) must pair with the value in the same (i) position.

 **public void ClearWidevineHeaders()**
-Clear all the widevine headers and keys.
+Clear all the Widevine headers and keys.

 **public bool UpdateWidevineHeaderValue(string key, string value)** Changes the value assigned to the given key to the given value.
 Returns true if the key is found and successfully set.